Skip to content

 Handle JudyP Apparel pieces to prevent wear

 Once the cycle finishes, remove your pieces promptly rather than letting them sit wet in the drum.
 Wet fabric left bunched up can stretch out of shape and develop an unpleasant smell.
 Give each piece a gentle shake to release the shape before moving it to dry, and never wring or twist the fabric, which puts direct stress on the seams and distorts the silhouette.
+Clean boatneck lines on designs like the Sabrina Boatneck 3/4 Sleeve Top retain their sharp geometry beautifully when treated to a light pre-dry shake instead of aggressive twisting.

 2. Air out and spot clean before you wash